TheTechromancer/PoorDriving/README.md

 # poordriving.py
-### An Aircrack wrapper for homies who can't afford internet
+### An airodump-ng wrapper for homies who can't afford internet

 #### Instructions for use: